joshayoung/joshayoung_website/README.md

 - Add not about ~/.ssh/config being needed anytime you have a non-standard ssh-key file name to your snippets.

-## Installation Instructions
+## Initial Setup

 - Install node with a node version manager such as `nvm` or `asdf`.
-  - My latest build of this site used: `node 18.0.0`
+  - My latest build of this site used: `node 18.0.0`.
-- Run Install
-  - `npm install --global yarn`
+- Install yarn globally: `npm install --global yarn`.
-  - `yarn install`
+- Change to this site's folder and run: `yarn install`.

 ## Update Packages